ShiroiBoushi/X-tractor/README.md

 # :warning: Coming Soon !
 # X-tractor
-Powershell scripts that searches for strings inside Office (docx, xlsx) and txt files recursively and list paths and count the number of files containing these keywords.
+Powershell scripts that searches for strings inside Office Open XML files (docx, xlsx) and txt files recursively and list paths and count the number of files containing these keywords.
 # Tools
 -xlsxtractor